robmooney/graphviz-clm/README.md

 ## Features
 - Syntax highlighting
-- Code completion for keywords and identifiers
+- Code completion for keywords and identifiers, including attribute names, colors, shapes, styles, etc.
-  - Including attribute names, colors, shapes, styles, etc.
+- Documentation for symbols can be accessed using `Search > Find in Documentation…`
-- Commenting/uncommenting shortcut (`Cmd-/`) support
+- Commenting/uncommenting using `Cmd-/`

-## Instalation
+## Installation
-Copy to BBEdit's language modules folder.
+Copy to BBEdit's Language Modules folder.

-If you select `BBEdit > Folders > Language Modules` in the BBEdit menu bar, the Language Modules folder will be revealed for you in the Finder.
+If you select `BBEdit > Folders > Language Modules` in the BBEdit menu bar, the folder will be opened for you in the Finder.